Focus Themes

 APG also contributes to the financing of the energy transition in several ways.
 For example, we invest on behalf of our pension fund clients in renewable energy, energy infrastructure and in making the built environment more sustainable.
 Specifically, for ABP, we invest in companies and projects that offer innovative solutions for the Dutch energy transition through the ABP Netherlands Energy Transition & Biodiversity fund (ANEB).

-We have actively contributed to the development of the Net Zero Investment Framework (NZIF), which includes principles and minimum requirements for asset classes and sectors with respect to carbon reduction, investment in climate solutions, and engagement with investee companies.
-We sit on the Board of the Institutional Investors Group on Climate Change (IIGCC) and are Vice-Chair of ISSB’s Investor Advisory Group.
+We have actively contributed to the development of the Net Zero Investment Framework (NZIF), , which provides actionable guidance to translate climate ambitions into concrete investor actions across targets, asset‑level approaches, and engagement.
+We sit on the Board of the Institutional Investors Group on Climate Change (IIGCC).

 We implement our client ABP’s climate target of 50% carbon emission reduction and €30 billion in climate transition investments by 2030